Shotbow/fudawiki-files/hanafuda/games/go-stop.md

 |1+|**Chaff**|**Any 10 Chaff cards.** This yaku is worth 1 extra point for each additional Chaff card.<br>Note that the [![monthicon_9.png](/hanafuda/icons/monthicon_9.png =20x)Sake Cup](/en/hanafuda/suits/chrysanthemum#sake-cup) (if treated as a Chaff), [![Icon for month 12](/hanafuda/icons/monthicon_12.png =20x)Yellow Paulownia](/en/hanafuda/suits/paulownia#yellow-bottom-chaff), and [![Icon for month 11](/hanafuda/icons/monthicon_11.png =20x)Lightning](/en/hanafuda/suits/willow#lightning) count as two Chaff each!|

 # Variations
+Much like its sibling, [Koi-Koi](/en/hanafuda/games/koi-koi), Go-Stop has a great number of variations and optional rules, which we will try our best to collect here.
+Feel free to add or remove these rules as you like!

+## Jokers
+The jokers included with *hwatu* decks vary tremendously in their design, and are often intended to fulfil various special roles (which are just as often ignored by the players themselves).
+Common functions of joker cards are:

+- The joker, when captured, counts as some number of Chaff cards, typically 2 or 3.
+- The player who captures the joker steals a Chaff from each opponent.
+- The player who holds the joker doubles their score if they win.
+- The player who holds the joker is exempt from double penalties and/or liability.

+Every joker can behave the same way, or each joker can have a unique special ability, whatever the players agree on at the beginning of the game.

+## Bombs
+- After bombing the field, the player does not get the option to skip Phase 1 for two subsequent turns.
+Instead, they draw 3 cards in Phase 2 and play all of them.
+With this rule in place, the player who bombed will run out of cards before the others; when this happens, they skip their turn.
+- Sometimes, as a variation of the above, the player only draws 2 cards in Phase 2.

 # Bibliography